danehans/cilium-demos/bgp-cp/README.md

 __Note:__ Two worker nodes are used so each pod in the nginx deployment is scheduld to a separate node.

-Create a Docker network that will be used for the second cluster:
+Create a Docker network used for the second cluster:

 ```sh
 docker network create -d=bridge \